mjkrause/data-portal-summary-stats/README.md

 But the intention is to run the code in a Docker container.
 So [Docker](https://www.docker.com) (here we used version 18, Community Edition) needs to be installed on your system.
-The application runs on AWS and you need to have credentials configured for AWS.
+The application uses AWS.
+Install AWS CLI and have the credentials configured for AWS.

 #### Installation and configuration of Terraform
 This app uses the infrastructure management software